Skull Valley Indian Reservation: History

 In 1860 the Pony Express cut through Goshute land, placing at least twenty stations on it.
 Goshutes raided, stole supplies, and occasionally killed Europeans who got in the way.
 Military was called to defend the route, and the Goshute war lasted from 1860 to 1863, killing at least 100 Goshutes and 16 White settlers.
 On October 12, 1863, the band first signed a treaty with the U.S. federal government but did not surrender their territory.
 The US government again tried to relocate the tribe to the Uintah-Ouray Reservation, but the Goshutes refused.
 They tried yet again, sending John Wesley Powell and George W. Ingalls to "induce" them into moving to a reservation.
 They refused.
 Instead, they were simply ignored and neglected, and were in fact listed as living on the reservation even though that wasn't the case.
 Their population numbers simply disappeared after an 1895 report.

-Executive Order 1539 from 1912 established an 80 acre reservation in Skull Valley, which Woodrow Wilson expanded to approximately 18,000 acre in 1917 (executive oder 2699) and 1918 (executive order 2809).
-Still, BIA attempted to move the Skull Valley band to the Deep Creek reservation in efforts from 1936 to 1942.
+Executive Order 1539 from 1912 established an 80 acre reservation in Skull Valley, which Woodrow Wilson expanded to approximately 18,000 acre in 1917 (executive order 2699) and 1918 (executive order 2809).
+Still, BIA (Bureau of Indian Affairs) attempted to move the Skull Valley band to the Deep Creek reservation in efforts from 1936 to 1942.